-Rider University is a private, nonprofit, nonsectarian, coeducational, general purpose institution operating under the control of a Board of Trustees.
-It was founded in 1865 as Trenton Business College.
+Rider University is an independent, private, institution founded in 1865 as Trenton Business College.
 Soon after the turn of the century, teacher education was added to a curriculum that had focused on training young men and women for business careers.
 The first baccalaureate degree was offered in 1922.
 In 1957 offerings in liberal arts, science and secondary education were added.

 Four separate schools emerged as a result of a reorganization in 1962.
 The well-established schools of Business Administration and Education were joined by two new schools-Liberal Arts and Science and the Evening School.
 The schools of Business Administration and Education have each since added a division of graduate studies and the Evening School has been reorganized into the College of Continuing Studies.
+In 1988, the School of Education was renamed the School of Education and Human Services to reflect the scope of its curricula.
+In July 1992, Westminster Choir College in Princeton, NJ, merged with Rider to become Westminster Choir College, The School of Music of Rider College.